toschoo/beet/README.md

 you want to use with your data types.
 If the comparison functions are implemented in your main program or in a library that is loaded anyway, the handle may be `NULL`.
 Otherwise, you need to open that library first and pass the handle to the function.
+Note that, if you open a host index that contains an embedded index, the comparison functions for the data types in the host index and in the embedded index must be found in that library (or in the code of your main program).
+The names of the functions are provided in the `create` configuration (see [config](#Config)).

 The `cfg` parameter is a pointer to the `open` configuration which is used to provide additional information not stored in the `create` configuration